Seventeen migrants perish crossing from Africa to Spain: Spanish coast guard

-MADRID (Reuters) - At least 17 migrants have died in the past 24 hours while trying to cross the sea from North Africa to Spain, and rescuers picked up more than 100 others, the Spanish coast guard said on Monday.
+MADRID (Reuters) - At least 17 migrants died in the space of 24 hours while trying to cross the sea from North Africa to Spain, and rescuers picked up more than 100 others, the Spanish coast guard said on Monday.

-Two rafts were found in the Western Mediterranean between the Iberian peninsula and Morocco and Algeria with 80 people aboard and 13 dead.
+Two rafts were found in the Western Mediterranean between the Iberian peninsula and Morocco and Algeria with 80 people aboard, and 13 dead.
 They were taken to the Spanish North African enclave of Melilla, the coast guard said.

 The coast guard also found four bodies and rescued 22 men in the Atlantic off the southern Spanish city of Cadiz.